 The study of religion provides a strong complement to programs of study in business, international studies, law, library science, literature, medicine, music, political science, and psychology, while also forming a foundation for careers in ordained and lay ministry, social service, volunteer service, and social advocacy.
 Many of our majors and minors pursue graduate study in theology and religious studies.

 Because the academic study of religion provides a strong foundation for the liberal arts, all Luther students take two religion courses as part of the common ground experience of the general education program.
-The first of these is a course in biblical literature, where students develop the skills of close reading, analysis, and critical inquiry necessary for further study in religion and the liberal arts.
+The first of these is a course in biblical studies, where students develop the skills of close reading, analysis, and critical inquiry necessary for further study in religion and the liberal arts.
 The second course may be drawn from the full array of religion course offerings.
-Course offerings at the 200 level provide students broad surveys of religious traditions and topics.
-Courses at the 300 level (excluding REL 380 and 381) provide students the opportunity to study particular religious traditions and topics in greater depth and require more intensive writing and research.
+Course offerings at the 200 level provide students broad surveys of topics.
+Courses at the 300 level (excluding REL 380 and 381) provide students the opportunity to study particular topics in greater depth and require more intensive writing and research.

 Writing: Because critical thinking and communication depend on this skill, most religion courses require writing.
-Departmental offerings in religion numbered 300 and higher (excluding REL 380 and 381) involve intensive writing.
+Departmental offerings in religion numbered 300 and higher (excluding REL 380 and 381) involve intensive writing, and REL 485 fulfills the Writing requirement.
 Religion majors, therefore, will fulfill this general requirement by completing the major.

 An introduction to the academic study of biblical literature with an emphasis on selected writings, themes, and methods of interpretation.
 Students will also become familiar with extra-biblical sources (textual and archaeological) which contribute to understanding the Bible in its historical, socio-economic, theological, and literary contexts.
 Students who earn credit for REL 101 may not earn credit for REL 111 or REL 112.